hcheng628/Docker-BootCamp/README.md

  CNAME=$1
  CPID=$(docker inspect --format="{{.State.Pid}}" $CNAME)
  nsenter --target "$CPID" --mount --uts --ipc --net --pid
+ One of the reasons more Devs prefer exec over attach is due to the fact when exit on attach it also ends the container.

  # 3. Docker Nginx
  - docker run -p 80 --name web01 -t -i ubuntu /bin/bash